 Hitting up the pumpkin patch before Halloween?
-Always carry the pumpkin from below.
+Always carry your soon-to-be jack-o’-lantern from below.
 A pumpkin’s stem is part of its visual allure, and if it snaps, it can accelerate rotting.

 Once pumpkins ripen, they will deteriorate fast, and heat and light speed up the process.

-Use a solution of 4 litres water and 1 teaspoon chlorine bleach to wash the pumpkin before carving.
+Ready to carve your jack-o’-lantern?
+Not yet, you’re not.
+First, wash it in a solution of 4 litres water and 1 teaspoon chlorine bleach.
 This will help prevent mold.

-Draw your design on paper, or use a pumpkin-carving template.
+Draw your jack-o’-lantern design on paper, or use one of these pumpkin-carving templates.
 This is easier and cleaner than drawing right on the pumpkin, and makes revisions a snap.

 To transfer a pattern to the pumpkin, cut it out and adhere it to the pumpkin with masking tape.
 Then either use pinpricks to mark the shapes and lines on the pumpkin, or use a craft or utility knife and cut through the design to score it on the surface.

-Don’t limit yourself to face designs.
-Moons, stars, cats and witches are all fun and easy to do.
+Don’t limit your jack-o’-lantern to face designs.
+Moons, stars, cats, bats and witches are all fun and easy to do.
 Using a drill to make patterned light holes is a wonderful idea as well.

 When cutting out your shapes, always use a sawing motion.
 Saw slowly and gently.
 A small serrated saw is best for the detail work.
 Never try to cut your pumpkin with a straight-edge razor, using force; you’ll damage the pumpkin, hurt the knife, and possibly cut yourself!

-The more pumpkins in your Halloween display, the better.
+The more jack-o’-lanterns in your Halloween display, the better.
 Four or five small pumpkins in a row have much more visual impact than one large one.

-If scraping out a pumpkin is too much hassle for you, consider buying a hollow acrylic or craft pumpkin.
-These are becoming increasingly popular, thanks to their realism and their ease in carving.
-You carve these soft plastic pumpkins just like a real one; most are made to be about 1/4 inch thick, with inside colors that match a real pumpkin.
-And they last forever, meaning jack-o’-lanterns for next year!
+If scraping out a pumpkin is too much hassle for you, consider buying a an artificial jack-o’-lantern.
+These are becoming increasingly popular, thanks to their realism and professional look.
+And they last forever, meaning you’ve already got next year’s jack-o’-lantern sorted!